 Who needs ETIAS Italy?

 Those who need an ETIAS visa waiver are citizens from one of the current 62 visa exempt countries.
 Citizens of several countries without exemption agreements must apply for a Schengen Visa through an embassy or consulate.
 In contrast, the ETIAS visa waiver for Italy will be available through an online application that can be easily completed from the comfort of a home or office.
-To be able to travel to Europe in the year 2021, eligible travelers will be expected to complete their ETIAS application before traveling to the Schengen Area.
+To be able to travel to Europe in the of the year 2022, eligible travelers will be expected to complete their ETIAS application before traveling to the Schengen Area.